 Three things come to mind.
 Start small, even a simple game can grow in complexity; death is in the details.
-It's not the size but the quality.
-Get a team of like-minded, dedicated students that are excited to see the vision reach fruition.
-Lastly, put in the effort and work - it will be rewarding in the end.
+It's not else being created.
+It has an almost retro feel and a lot of people are nostalgic about that kind of stuff.